Huangxy-Minel/MinelHuang-Website/content/allproject/2020-07-01_Design of Adaptive MIMO Link Based on LTE/index.md

 #slides: example
 ---

+Team members:

+​		Minel Huang, Chuhan Jiang, Boyu Teng

 ### Research on Adaptive MIMO Link based on OFDM modulation

 In this project, we built a MIMO Link simulation environment based on MATLAB, and the system structure as follows:

 ![](./featured.jpg)

+The communication modulation is OFDM, so that we could use frequency domain information for signal equalization, which greatly reduces algorithm complexity.
+To